sahilrajput03/sahilrajput03/diet-plan.md

 #### OFFICE EATABLE STUFF

-- have mishri at table always so when you need to speak .. u dont get struck bcoz of your dry throat.
+- Have mishri at table always so when you need to speak .. u dont get struck bcoz of your dry throat.
 - Keep 20 minutes soaked nutella badi.
+- Peetha
+- Khajur

 ## Grocery